jbamuro/waccamole/README.md

 The main interest in opening the ALLS is getting to the solid state drive that's inside.
 It's a bit of a pain but you don't have to disassemble too much of it to be able to get it out (I was able to strain the ATX connector a bit to unscrew the drive without tampering any cable ties).

-To make this process much easier the second time around, it's recommended to either get a long SATA cable (???) or to get an enclosure that fits in the open PCI slot on the ALLS, this is the one people have used https://www.amazon.com/StarTech-com-2-5in-Removable-Drive-Expansion/dp/B002MWDRD6
+To make this process much easier the second time around, it's recommended to either get a long SATA cable and plug your drive somewhere more accessible or to get an enclosure that fits in the open PCI slot on the ALLS, this is the one people have used https://www.amazon.com/StarTech-com-2-5in-Removable-Drive-Expansion/dp/B002MWDRD6

 ## Imaging your ALLS drive
 ALLS uses various tamper protections such as bitlocker, tpm, etc. that are provisioned from the factory.
 As such, you can't just stick in any drive and expect it to work, even with keychip.